-The district's technology resources, including its networks, computer systems, email accounts, devices connected to its networks, and all district-owned devices used on or off school property, are primarily for administrative and instructional purposes.
-Limited personal use is permitted if the use:
+The district's technology resources, including its networks, computer systems, email accounts, devices connected to its networks, and all district-owned devices used on or off school Does not unduly burden the district's technology resources.

-- Imposes no tangible cost to the district. - Does not unduly burden the district's technology resources. - Has no adverse effect on job performance or on a student's academic performance.
+• Has no adverse effect on job performance or on a student's academic performance.